holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 **Note**: Close the app before installing dependencies.
 If dependencies are installed while the app is running, an error is thrown.

-Our app uses these modules:
+The app uses these modules:

 - [hyperswarm](https://www.npmjs.com/package/hyperswarm) to connect peers on a "topic".
 - [hypercore-crypto](https://www.npmjs.com/package/hypercore-crypto) for basic cryptography.